b1506704/Kaguya-Studio-Code/README.md

 # Kaguya-Studio-Code
-A level-100-of-cuteness-and-creativity IDE for building web applications with real-time chat, intellisense, live team-coding, built-in music player, custom themes,and -this is important- live2D mascot assistant Kaguya-sama to teach amateur programmers how to code from scratch.
+A level-100-of-cuteness-and-creativity IDE for building web applications with click-and-drag HTML elements, real-time chat, intellisense, live team-coding, built-in music player, custom themes,and -this is important- live2D mascot assistant Kaguya-sama to teach amateur programmers how to code from scratch.
 IDE runs cross-platform as a native software and web application.

 ![GitHub issues](https://img.shields.io/github/issues/b1506704/Kaguya-Studio-Code)